abdur-rab-khan/devops/docker/topics/docker-file(build).md

 - The `FROM` instruction initializes a new build stage and sets the base image (e.g., `ubuntu`, `alpine`, `node`, etc.) for subsequent instructions.
 - A valid Dockerfile must start with a `FROM` instruction, unless the `ARG` instruction is used to define build-time variables before the first `FROM`.
 - `FROM` can also be used multiple times in a single Dockerfile to create multi-stage builds, which helps in reducing the final image size by copying only the necessary artifacts from one stage to another.
+- `AS` keyword can be used to define the name of the build stage, which can be referenced later in the Dockerfile.
+  - It can be used in multi-stage builds to copy artifacts from one stage to another using `COPY --from=<stage-name>`.
 - Example:

   ```Dockerfile